Body Shapes for Women: Complete Guide to All 5 Types

 Rectangle-Hourglass Combination

 Your measurements are fairly even, but you have some waist definition.
-Adding belts, peplum tops, or fit-and-flare silhouettes can emphasize your waist and create more curve.
-Both rectangle and hourglass style tips will serve you well.
+Adding belts, peplum tops, or fit-and-flare silhouettes can bring out your waist.
+Both rectangle and hourglass style tips will work for you.

 Apple-Rectangle Combination